 The result was a disaster.
 While things started out fairly peacefully with a desire to make this a kind of "Woodstock west", the concert descended into chaos and violence.
 Part of this was due to the lack of crowd control; performers and attendees also later described a nasty, fuck-you or at least very strange general ambiance that was the opposite of Woodstock's.
 At Woodstock, security had been provided by a gentle "Please Force" (please do this, please don't do that) led by professional Non-Ironic Clown and Merry Prankster Wavy Gravy.
 At Altamont, it was the Hell's Angels, a biker gang, who were soon heavily liquored up.
 They have a hard and fast rule about anyone touching an Angel's bike without permission, and apparently a bike got knocked over in the crowd crush and the Angels began beating people with weighted pool cues.
 They were soon beating anyone at random.
 They didn't stop with audience members; Jefferson Airplane lead vocalist Marty Balin was knocked unconscious, as shown in the film.note Mick Jagger himself had been punched in the face by a random stranger (also shown in the film) as the Stones arrived.note

 Further fueling the hostilities, the Stones delayed their part of the show until well after dark.
 Many had waited over 24 hours to hear them and reacted with impatience and anger.
-Additionally, The Grateful Dead, who were supposed to co-headline with the Stones, were stunned by the violence at the festival when they arrived and split the scene as soon as they were informed of what happened to Balin.
+Additionally, The Grateful Dead, who had co-planned the whole show and were supposed to co-headline with the Stones, were stunned by the violence at the festival when they arrivednote and split the scene as soon as they were informed of what happened to Balin.
 The lack of the Dead caused a large hole in the concert lineup, which made concertgoers even more agitated.
 Angels Willie Tumbleweed and Bill Fritsch warned the Stones backstage that their delaying tactics would cause the crowd to "blow beyond sanity" and that people would die.
 They finally had to force the band out onto the stage.

 The concert, and the film, were made infamous when an 18-year-old man named Meredith Hunter pulled a gun, and was promptly stabbed to death by a Hell's Angel, not more than 15 feet from the stage.
 This act of violence was captured on camera and is shown in the film.